Zellic/solidity-parser/docs/source/getstarted/scopes.rst

 .. note:: The ``get_symbol_link`` function will be shown later

-*What does ``res_syms`` do?
+*What does res_syms do?
 Why not just return the symbols found in the scope?*

+``res_syms`` resolves symbolic links in the symbol table to their underlying symbols.
 This is because SOLP has different types of symbols: some are actual symbols based on elements in the real source code and some are created because of *links* created from inherits and imports or using statements.
 Since we want to locate source code elements, we need to get the underlying symbol(s).